 Over 90% of consumers say that they look at online reviews and star ratings for businesses before making a decision on a product.
 Obviously, that means online reviews have more impact than nearly any other factor of your online presence, but more than that, the number of reviews a business has on the three most popular platforms- Google, Amazon, and Facebook- directly affect its star ratings on those sites, which affects their ranking in search engines.
 That’s exactly why we need to show you how to get book reviews on Amazon.

-The first and most obvious thing a user needs to start with when dealing with their business’s Facebook page is the reviews tab.
+The reviews tab is the first and most obvious thing a user needs to start with when dealing with their business’s Facebook page.

 A Positive review and even a negative review of a product or service can build customer trust if they’re responded to in a short time frame with authenticity and respect and can foster lasting relationships with customers- something that can’t be bought with apps and third-party marketing software.